Boeing B-29 Superfortress: Nuclear weapons

 Enola Gay, flown by Colonel Paul Tibbets, dropped the first bomb, called Little Boy, on Hiroshima on 6 August 1945.
 Enola Gay is fully restored and on display at the Smithsonian's Steven F. Udvar-Hazy Center, outside Dulles Airport near Washington, D.C.
 Bockscar, piloted by Major Charles W. Sweeney, dropped the second bomb, called Fat Man, on Nagasaki three days later.
 Bockscar is on display at the National Museum of the United States Air Force.

 Following the surrender of Japan, called V-J Day, B-29s were used for other purposes.
 A number supplied POWs with food and other necessities by dropping barrels of rations on Japanese POW camps.

-'Little Boy' in the bomb pit on Tinian island, prior to loading aboard Enola Gay.

-In September 1945, a long-distance flight was undertaken for public relations purposes: Generals Barney M. Giles, Curtis LeMay, and Emmett O'Donnell Jr. piloted three specially modified B-29s from Chitose Air Base in Hokkaidō to Chicago Municipal Airport, continuing to Washington, D.C., the farthest nonstop distance (6400 mi) to that date flown by U.S. Army Air Forces aircraft and the first-ever nonstop flight from Japan to Chicago.
+In September 1945, a long-distance flight was undertaken for public relations purposes: Generals Barney M. Giles, Curtis LeMay, and Emmett O'Donnell Jr. piloted three specially modified B-29s from Chitose Air Base in Hokkaidō to Chicago Municipal Airport, continuing to Washington, D.C., the farthest nonstop distance (6400 mi) to that date flown by US Army Air Forces aircraft and the first-ever nonstop flight from Japan to Chicago.
 (Note: "The straight line distance between Chitose Japanese Air Self Defense Force and Chicago, Chicago Midway Airport is approximately 5,839 miles or 9,397 kilometres.")
 Two months later, Colonel Clarence S. Irvine commanded another modified B-29, Pacusan Dreamboat, in a world-record-breaking long-distance flight from Guam to Washington, D.C., traveling 7,916 mi in 35 hours, with a gross takeoff weight of 155000 lb.
 Almost a year later, in October 1946, the same B-29 flew 9422 mi nonstop from Oahu, Hawaii, to Cairo, Egypt, in less than 40 hours, demonstrating the possibility of routing airlines over the polar ice cap.